usamaejaz/jekyll-now/_posts/2018-11-9-starting-us-company-pakistan.md

 <small style="text-align:center;display:block;">_Photo by <a href="https://unsplash.com/photos/diV_Xm1G6Vo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" target="_blank">Chris Barbalis</a>_</small>

-A big reason for forming a company in US is that the best payment gateways work with US bank accounts and businesses only (like [Stripe](/using-stripe-pakistan)).
+A big reason for forming a company in US is that the best payment gateways (like [Stripe](/using-stripe-pakistan)) are not available in Pakistan.

 Forming a legal entity in United States is a no-issue when you are in US.
 However, things can become complicated if you are located outside.
 So how do we form a company in US remotely?